 Boxing teaches many life lessons

-Cornejo came to boxing through improbable circumstances, hoping simply to get in shape and leave a difficult past including childhood abuse behind.
+Cornejo came to boxing through improbable circumstances, hoping merely to get in shape and leave a problematic past including childhood abuse behind.
 Boxing became its own motivation for Cornejo.
 “You have to be a little bit crazy.
 Like the world, you have to have love for it.
 With love, anything is possible,” said Cornejo.

 At age 31, Cornejo has accumulated plenty of personal wisdom through boxing, some of it the hard way.
 “Boxing is like life, no one goes through life without a struggle,” said Cornejo.
 “You have to ask yourself at the end of a loss, ‘what can I learn from it when we fall?
 How do we come out of this loss?
 How do we find the strength and spirit, mostly spirit, to get back up?’